Adobe-CEP/CEP-Resources/README.md

-Resource for getting started with Adobe CEP
+Resources for getting started with Adobe CEP
 ==============

 This is the place to get started with Adobe CEP 5.
 (Page is still being constructed).